tkellen/json-api/index.md

 ```

 The response above contains the first in a collection of "posts", as well as
 links to subsequent members in that collection.
-It also contains resources
+It also contains records linked
-linked to the post, including its author and comments.
-Last but not least,
+to the post, including its author and comments.
+Last but not least, links are
-links are provided that can be used to fetch or update any of these
+provided that can be used to fetch or update information.
-resources.

 JSON API covers creating and updating resources as well, not just responses.